Preparing All Students for Civic Participation

 We work to increase awareness and understanding among education stakeholders, policymakers, and the public about the significance of existing state constitutional rights to civic education and of their potential to advance rights-based advocacy for civic education throughout the United States.

-• The Cook v.
-McKee lawsuit, the pioneering effort to establish a right to education for capable civic participation under the U.S. Constitution, excited students, teachers, parents, researchers, advocates, and policymakers throughout the country.
+The Center, together with students and other allies in Rhode Island, initiated Cook v.
+McKee lawsuit, the pioneering effort to establish a right to education for capable civic participation under the U.S. Constitution.
+That case excited students, teachers, parents, researchers, advocates, and policymakers throughout the country.
+Read more about how the case brought about change in RI.

 Webinars & Other Resources